mrudden/michaelrudden.com-2019/README.md

 ## Technology
 Michael takes a technology-agnostic approach to ensure the right tools are used to solve the problem at hand.
 His background in technology spans both cutting-edge technologies and legacy environments.

+## Contact
+Use the links above to reach out to Michael.